sdiehl/kaleidoscope/tutorial.md

 ```

 Given this, we can try plotting out the mandelbrot set!
-Lets try it out:
+Let's try it out:

 ```python